Joint Local Plan 2041

 - Vale of White Horse LPP1 (adopted December 2016) and LPP2 (October 2019)

-The Joint Local Development Scheme (LDS) can be found here.
-This was approved in March 2021, and sets out the timetable for producing new planning policy documents, including key production and public consultation stages.
-This is the first joint LDS that covers South Oxfordshire and Vale of White Horse District Councils.
+You can read the Joint Local Development Scheme (LDS), May 2022, on our webpage.
+It sets out the timetable for producing new planning policy documents, including key production and public consultation stages.

-The Joint Local Plan governance arrangements, August 2021, can be found here.
+You can read the Joint Local Plan governance arrangements, May 2022, on our webpage.
 This document sets out the operational and decision-making structures for the Joint Local Plan 2041.

 Call for Land and Buildings Available for Change

-The ‘Call for Land and Buildings Available for Change’ is an invitation to landowners, agents, developers, community groups and others who are interested in having land considered for a range of different uses, to submit information to the councils on the sites they would like to be assessed as part of the Joint Local Plan.
+Last year our ‘Call for Land and Buildings Available for Change’ invited landowners, agents, developers, community groups and others who were interested in having land considered for a range of different uses, to submit information to the councils on the sites they wanted to be assessed as part of the Joint Local Plan.

 This process is usually referred to as a Call for Sites.
-The change in name reflects that as well as land for housing and jobs, there is also an opportunity to submit sites for community and environmental uses, such as public open spaces or renewable energy, through this process.
-We are particularly keen to hear about previously developed land (also known as brownfield sites) that is available, or existing larger buildings that could be converted for new uses, to help reduce the scale of greenfield development.
+The change in name reflected that as well as land for housing and jobs, there was also an opportunity to submit sites for community and environmental uses, such as public open spaces or renewable energy, through this process.
+We were particularly keen to hear about previously developed land (also known as brownfield sites) that was available, or existing larger buildings which could be converted for new uses, to help reduce the scale of greenfield development.

-The Call for Land and Buildings Available for Change does not grant planning permission to any site submitted or confirm that the site is suitable for development.
+The Call for Land and Buildings Available for Change does not grant planning permission to any site submitted or confirm that the site will be suitable for development.

-The Call for Land and Buildings Available for Change ran for six weeks running from Thursday 19 August 2021 to midnight on Thursday 30 September 2021.
-We have produced a Frequently Asked Questions (FAQ) factsheet and a Guidance note to help answer any questions you may have:
+The Call for Land and Buildings Available for Change ran for six weeks from 19 August to 30 September 2021.